Level term

 Some providers may offer standalone critical illness life cover.
 However, most people take it out alongside life insurance because it’s generally cheaper to buy the two types of cover together.

-If you have combined critical illness cover as part of your life insurance policy you’ll only get one payout, which means if you claim for a critical illness your life insurance policy will end.
+If your critical illness cover and life insurance are a combined policy, you’ll usually only get one payout.
+If you claim for a critical illness your life insurance policy will end, and you won't get a second payout if you die within the term.

 No. Once you have claimed and a lump sum is paid out your cover under the policy automatically ends.